ocatias/ocatias.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at TU Wien advised by [Thomas Gärtner](https://thomasgaertner.org/).
+I am a second-year PhD student at TU Wien advised by [Thomas Gärtner](https://thomasgaertner.org/).
 My research interests lie in the intersection of _machine learning_ and _classical algorithmics_.
 Currently, I am focusing on the _expressiveness of graph neural networks_.
 My goal is to perform research that combines applied machine learning with a strong theoretical and mathematical basis.

+## News
+- October 2023: Our paper [Expressivity-Preserving GNN Simulation](https://neurips.cc/virtual/2023/poster/69926) has been accepted at **NeurIPS 2023**.
+- July 2023: Best Poster Award at G-Research’s ICML poster party where Maximilian Thiessen presented our poster on Expectation-Complete Graph Representations with Homomorphisms
+- April 2023: Our paper [Expectation-Complete Graph Representations with Homomorphisms](https://openreview.net/forum?id=ppgRPC14uI) has been accepted at **ICML 2023**.

 ## Education
 - PhD in Computer Science at [CAIML](https://www.tuwien.at/caiml/) and TU Wien advised by [Thomas Gärtner](https://thomasgaertner.org/) (2022-2026)